dchest/nacl-stream-js/README.md

 Usage
 -----

-**The API is fairy low-level and should be used as a building block for some high-level API which would deal with actual streams or files.**
+**The API is fairly low-level and should be used as a building block for some high-level API which would deal with actual streams or files.**

 The module provides two constructor functions (in `window.nacl` namespace or as